 In accordance with Administrative Order 3.206, the original EMERGENCY MOTIONS must be FILED WITH THE CLERK'S OFFICE.
-The Clerk will bring the motion up to the Judge and the Judge will determine if the motion is a true emergency.
-Then the Judicial Assistant will set the matter for a hearing.
-It is of great importance to include your contact information on all Motions.
+The Clerk will bring the motion to Judge Corlew (or alternate judge during his absence) will determine if the motion is a true emergency.
+The Court will then issue an ex parte order and/or set the matter for a hearing.
+It is of great importance to include your contact information (including a current telephone number and email address, if available) on all Emergency Motions.

 Questions and Advice